armory/documentation/_user_guides/barometer.md

 The canary stage starts by deploying 2 new server-groups: a `baseline` and `canary`.
 The `baseline` server group is deployed with the AMI that was most recently deployed for the chosen template server-group.
 The `canary` server group is deployed with release candidate AMI which is pull from a previous `Bake` or `Find Image` stage in the pipeline.
 Once both server groups are up and "in service" the analysis will be begin.
 The analysis is based on additional configuration below.

-Once the canary passes _both_ the `canary` and `baseline` server group will be destroyed and then the pipeline will continue, likely a standard deployment stage.
+Once the canary stage has completed, _both_ the `canary` and `baseline` server group will be destroyed and the pipeline will continue, likely to a standard deployment stage.
 By not including the canary as part of the production deployment stage it adds safety and isolation to the canary.
-If there are errors or problems during the canarying stage it makes clean up simple because this stage isn't considered a canary stage.
 You can still choose to have your deployment to have a more sophisticated deployment which is completed in phases.

 ### Deployment